Donald-Besong/Bmi_VMST/readme.md

 3. Instal python packages using pip.requirements.txt in your python3
 environment
-4. Make sure that in your command line, you are in the root folder (DONALD_CHALLENGE_VMST)
+4. Make sure that in your command line, you are in the root folder, which contains requirements.txt, and all the code.

 5. Run a command the following command, changing the argument values: python3 main_program.py --json_source=<full path to json file> --nmin=1 --nmax=4 --category=normal_weight --full_message=1